ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Introduction

 Large language models (LLMs)~\cite{deepseek, qwen3, llama} have become foundational to a wide range of interactive applications, from chatbots~\cite{chatgpt} to autonomous agents~\cite{karim2025transforming}.
 As these LLM services are deployed at scale, they need to handle thousands of concurrent online requests with stringent and heterogeneous Service Level Objective (SLO) requirements~\cite{tang2025scorpio, distserve}.

 Beyond SLO diversity, a critical yet often neglected dimension is the \textbf{inherent priority difference among the clients themselves}.
 In real‑world enterprise scenarios, for instance, business‑critical functions demand higher performance guarantees than non‑critical ones.
-To illustrate this, Figure~\ref{fig:multi_priority_load} presents a real workload trace from our industrial dataset, which shows that requests of different priorities exhibit similar arrival patterns and load dynamics, yet satisfying a high‑priority request typically yields significantly greater business value than satisfying a low‑priority one.
+To illustrate this, Figure~\ref{fig:multi_priority_load} presents a real workload trace from our industrial dataset, which shows that requests of different priorities exhibit distinct arrival patterns and load dynamics.
+Moreover, successfully serving a high‑priority request typically yields significantly greater business value than serving a low‑priority one.
 Therefore, an effective serving system must not only respect per‑request SLOs, but also differentiate service based on client priority.

 However, existing LLM serving schedulers fail to jointly account for both SLO diversity and client‑level priorities.
 One line of work~\cite{tang2025scorpio, hyperflexis, slos_serve} addresses SLO heterogeneity by implicitly prioritizing requests with tighter deadlines, yet overlooks the inherent priority differences among the clients themselves.
 Another line of work~\cite{wang2025echo, bros, sun2025hygen} focuses on co‑scheduling online and offline tasks, treating all online requests as uniformly high‑priority (to be served with SLO guarantees) and offline ones as best‑effort low‑priority tasks without explicit latency requirements.
 This design makes such approaches inapplicable to our scenario, where both high‑ and low‑priority requests carry their own latency requirements.
 Other works~\cite{sun2024llumnix, vtc} consider online client priority but inadequately account for SLO attainment.
 Llumnix~\cite{sun2024llumnix} merely reserves static memory without providing explicit latency guarantees.
-Weighted VTC~\cite{vtc}, inspired by Linux's Completely Fair Scheduler (CFS)~\cite{cfs}, enforces token‑based proportional fairness across priority classes but cannot explicitly satisfy per‑request latency target, which is yet critical in LLM serving.
-Consequently, there lacks a principled framework to simultaneously optimize for client priority and SLO attainment.
+Weighted VTC~\cite{vtc}, inspired by Linux's Completely Fair Scheduler (CFS)~\cite{cfs}, enforces token‑based proportional fairness across priority classes but cannot explicitly satisfy per‑request latency targets, which are critical in LLM serving.
+Consequently, there is no principled framework that simultaneously accounts for client priority and SLO attainment.